Latest advice and support straight to your inbox SIGN UP

 Collaborative networking can take many forms.
-From strategic alliances and partnerships to business networks, development networks or even regional and national collaboration.
+You can form strategic alliances and partnerships, or join business or development networks, or even collaborate on a regional or national level.

 These involve businesses working together for specific purposes where the collaboration has identifiable and measurable benefits to all participants in the network.
 Key features of a business network are: